Is CBD Legal in Europe? The 2026 EU Laws & Country-by-Country CBD Guide

 How do the specific regulations impact my CBD business?

-f you're planning to start or expand a CBD business in Europe, understanding local laws isn’t optional—it’s essential.
+f you're planning to start or expand a CBD business in Europe, understanding local laws isn’t optional, but essential.
 Even though CBD is widely accepted as a wellness product, the legal definition of what qualifies as a compliant product varies significantly between EU countries.
 This means that your business strategy must be shaped by both EU-level guidelines and national enforcement practices.

 In most cases, CBD is classified either as a cosmetic, food supplement, or pharmaceutical, depending on the product type and its intended use.
 Each category has different legal and regulatory implications:

-• Cosmetics: Allowed in most EU countries if the CBD is derived from hemp, THC-free, and listed in the CosIng database.
+- Cosmetics: Allowed in most EU countries if the CBD is derived from hemp, THC-free, and listed in the CosIng database.

-• Food Supplements: Must go through the novel food application process with the European Food Safety Authority (EFSA) before entering the market.
+- Food Supplements: Must go through the novel food application process with the European Food Safety Authority (EFSA) before entering the market.
 Some countries enforce this strictly, while others tolerate products awaiting approval.

-• Medicinal CBD: Requires formal marketing authorization, available only to licensed pharmaceutical companies.
+- Medicinal CBD: Requires formal marketing authorization, available only to licensed pharmaceutical companies.

 Whether you're launching a white-label CBD oil, producing full-spectrum extracts, or selling CBD-infused cosmetics, you need to navigate each country’s specific compliance rules.
 For example, some jurisdictions only permit THC-free CBD isolate, while others accept full-spectrum extracts with up to 0.3% THC or higher under local exceptions.